JordanMG13/CalcMacros/README.md

-# CalcScripts
+# CalcMacros
-Scripts for Calc to make life easier
+Macros for Calc to make life easier :D